Buonarotti Club: Identity and activity

 The Club enjoyed the patronage of a sophisticated following of art lovers and collectors through a quarterly conversazione (called sometimes 'The Ladies' Nights'), which took place in the prestigious Melbourne Coffee Palace.
 The programmes issued show that musical members sang or played (Mason himself was earlier the publisher of an original score The Song of the Bush) while the Artistic Section exhibited new work.
-Guests partook of supper at one shilling per head and mingled with the members, who were identified by a maroon ribbon on their lapel and showed guests 'large numbers of paintings in oils and watercolours, portfolios of sketches and specimens of wood engraving’.
-These evenings followed on a smaller scale the lead of London's Grosvenor Gallery which in the 1870s had attract art audiences to Grand Opening banquets, 'invitationals', Sunday openings, private views, at-homes and soirées.
+Guests partook of supper at one shilling per head and mingled with the members, who were identified by a maroon ribbon on their lapel and showed guests 'large numbers of paintings in oils and watercolours, portfolios of sketches and specimens of wood engraving'.
+These evenings followed on a smaller scale the lead of London's Grosvenor Gallery which in the 1870s had attracted art audiences to Grand Opening banquets, 'invitationals', Sunday openings, private views, at-homes and soirées.

 Similarly, the name of the Buonarotti Club is evidence of the group's imitation of the European revival of interest in Michelangelo.
 With reference to the old master's study of the human body and its movement, as discussed by Cyrus Mason in a Club lecture, life classes were conducted by the club.
-Member Alice Brotherton wrote and delivered poems in 1884 to celebrate the 400th anniversary of Michelangelo's birth and his devotion to ‘art for art’s sake’, and devised the club's motto attributed to Michelangelo, Puolidie Addisco ('Still I learn’), while Rodney Cherry in 1885 lectured on a biography of the artist.
-Lecture topics ranged across discussion of the relative merits of professional and amateur art, the portrait, ‘Art in Education’ and beauty in art.
+Member Alice Brotherton wrote and delivered poems in 1884 to celebrate the 400th anniversary of Michelangelo's birth and his devotion to "art for art's sake", and devised the club's motto attributed to Michelangelo, Puolidie Addisco ('Still I learn'), while Rodney Cherry in 1885 lectured on a biography of the artist.
+Lecture topics ranged across discussion of the relative merits of professional and amateur art, the portrait, 'Art in Education' and beauty in art.
 Other members, including Mason presented progress on a personal project, or on other artists and intellectuals, with presentations about Oliver Goldsmith (also by Mason), Ralph Waldo Emerson (by Tudor St. George Tucker) and Professor William Denton (Henry B. Blanche).
-Alexander Colquhoun, in satyrical verse, urged the Victorian National Gallery to hang French painter Jules Lefebvre's controversial 1875 nude Chloé loaned to it by its purchaser Dr Thomas Fitzgerald.
+Alexander Colquhoun, in satirical verse, urged the Victorian National Gallery to hang French painter Jules Lefebvre's controversial 1875 nude Chloé loaned to it by its purchaser Dr Thomas Fitzgerald.
 The Club discussed the desirability of duty being charged on imported artworks.
 Tom Roberts promoted the role of professional artists in providing feedback to members on their work and in selection of works for exhibition.

+"The Buonarotti" Conversazione Programme for Tuesday, May 4, 1886, offered;